diepquynh/android_device_samsung_grandprimeve3g/README.md

 Copyright 2014 - The CyanogenMod Project
 ===================================

-Device configuration for Samsung Galaxy V SM-G313HZ (vivalto3gvn)
+Device configuration for Samsung Galaxy Core Prime SM-G360H (core33g)

 		instruction how to build